Dansby Swanson Player Props: Cubs vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks fifth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings compiled by the Phillies pitching staff ranks sixth in the league.

-- The Phillies' 4.27 team ERA ranks 17th across all MLB pitching staffs.
+- The Phillies have a 4.23 team ERA that ranks 16th across all MLB pitching staffs.

-- Phillies pitchers combine to allow 82 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- Phillies pitchers combine to surrender 82 home runs (1.1 per game), the ninth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.